khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 As the title sais, **Khanon.js is a game engine extending Babylon.js**, although it could also be considered a framework.

 **Babylon.js** is the most powerful **graphical engine** for web browsers, and it is open source!
-If you don't know what Babylon.js is, please take a view to the [Babylon.js site](https://babylonjs.com/).
+If you don't know what Babylon.js is, please take a look to the [Babylon.js site](https://babylonjs.com/).

 So.. what's the job of Khanon.js?